luismalddonado/ESP32WaterMeter/README.md

 1. Connects to your Wifi
 2. Connects to Domoticz server
-3. Counts proximity sender changes every 0.5 segs and updates Domoticz every minute, if changes in proximity sender reads.
+3. Counts proximity sensor changes every 0.5 segs and updates Domoticz every minute, if changes in proximity sender reads.
+4. LED values: RED if no connectivity to Domoticz or Wifi.
+BLUE if connected to Domoticz and proximity sensor is active.
+GREEN if connected to Domoticz and proximity sensor not active